paupino/rust-decimal/README.md

 ### `serde-arbitrary-precision`

+> **Note:** This feature applies arbitrary serialization/deserialization rules as the default method for handling `Decimal` numbers.
-**Note:** it is recommended to use the `serde-with-*` features for greater control.
-This allows configurability at the data level.
+See also the `serde-with-*` features for greater flexibility.

 This is used primarily with `serde_json` and consequently adds it as a "weak dependency".
 This supports the `arbitrary_precision` feature inside `serde_json` when parsing decimals.

 This is recommended when parsing "float" looking data as it will prevent data loss.

+Please note, this currently serializes numbers in a float like format by default, which can be an unexpected consequence.
+For greater control over the serialization format, please use the `serde-with-arbitrary-precision` feature.

 ### `serde-with-float`

 Enable this to access the module for serializing `Decimal` types to a float.
-This can be use in `struct` definitions like so:
+This can be used in `struct` definitions like so:

 ```rust
 #[derive(Serialize, Deserialize)]